07lfindlay/Unity2GameCURRENT1/README.md

 # Dead Quiet

-Dead Quiet: A kinda-top-down stealth-hacking-guns-a-blazing roguelike
+Dead Quiet: A top-down stealth-hacking-guns-blazing roguelike

 You are a lone roomba with a dream.
 After falling off the very conveyor belt on which you were born deep in the heart of a factory, you reawaken with a compulsion to escape and live freely.
 By employing high-tech weapons and gadgets, you must either sneak or fight your way through legions of soulless robot minions in the cold corridors of the facility.